-Can someone eat with an endotracheal tube?
-Can someone speak with an endotracheal tube?
+Can someone eat with endotracheal intubation?
+Can someone speak with endotracheal intubation?

 When an endotracheal tube is placed, the patient is typically sedated.
 This is to prevent accidental extubation during movement and also to allow the patient to heal.
 Even if the patient were awake and alert, the patient is unable to eat or speak with an endotracheal tube in place.
 The tube passes through the vocal folds and does not allow the vocal folds to come together to close.
 The endotracheal tube provides a direct conduit for food, liquid, or secretions to pass into the airway.
 The cuff of the endotracheal tube is below the vocal folds.
 The cuff is a balloon-like structure.
 When inflated, it acts to reduce material from further passing down the trachea and into the lungs.

-What is the difference between an endotracheal tube and a tracheostomy?
+What is the difference between endotracheal intubation and a tracheostomy?

-An endotracheal tube is typically placed prior to a tracheostomy tube.
-Both tubes provide access to the airways to provide positive pressure ventilation from a ventilator.
+Endotracheal intubation is typically performed prior to the placement of a tracheostomy tube.
+An endotracheal tube and a tracheostomy tube both provide access to the airways to provide positive pressure ventilation from a ventilator.
 The endotracheal tube is for providing generally short-term mechanical ventilation.
-When an endotracheal tube has been in place for a period of time or the physician believes a patient will require long term means of mechanical ventilation, a tracheostomy tube may be placed. .
+When an endotracheal tube has been in place for a period of time or the physician believes a patient will require long term means of mechanical ventilation, a tracheostomy tube may be placed.